-Building an equity-centered early childhood system that centers a "whole community, whole family, whole child" approach to improve kindergarten readiness is essential to the current and future overall health of Alameda County.
+Building an equity-centered early childhood system that centers a whole community, whole family, whole child approach to improve kindergarten readiness is essential to the current and future overall health of Alameda County.

 It will require the prioritization, commitment, and investment of a cross-section of partners, including public systems, community-based organizations, parent advocates and leaders, and philanthropic organizations.
-To this end, First 5 funds, partners, administers, and advocates to ensure that families have what they need every step of the way on the "Road to Kindergarten Readiness" and that systems are prepared to meet the needs of children, families, and communities.
+T-o this end, First 5 funds, partners, administers, and advocates to ensure that families have what they need at every stop along the "Road to Kindergarten Readiness" and that systems are prepared to meet the needs of children, families, and communities.